 Tuition fees at Comenius University are as follows:

-The admission ranking in all of the 3 courses is based on your entrance exam results.
+The admission ranking in all the 3 courses is based on your entrance exam results and the strength of your application.
 The exam is held online for 80 minutes.
 The subjects included in the Comenius University entrance exam are Biology and Chemistry at a high school level.

 A diploma from CU is internationally recognised.
 Graduating from this school gives you the opportunity to continue studying or start practising everywhere around the globe.